livescale/open-api/BASIC_FLOW.md

-# Livescale Shopping API Basic Flow
+# Livescale Shopping API Standard Flow

-This document is ment to help you understand the basical flow of a customer journey.
+This document is ment to help you understand the standard flow of a customer journey.
 The flow below represent the call made by Livescale to the server implementation during a Live Event.
 More details can be found below the flow.

 ## Flow
 <p align="left">